 In 2016-2017, I conducted fieldwork in Guatemala and Nicaragua.
 I interviewed 130 women about the impacts of coffee leaf rust, and the out-migration of people from small coffee communities.

 Coffee is one of the largest traded commodities in the world.
 Its producers, especially small ones, can be affected greatly by the volatile global economy.
 Global capitalism so effectively obscures the interconnectedness of the product and the means of production (labor).
 I find it important to bring light to the culture and struggles of women on coffee farms, in order to connect coffee drinkers in the global north with another side of the system we are all a part of.
 The ways in which women have responded and adapted can be a model for struggles elsewhere.

-This project is supported by the National Geographic Young Explorer Program.
-Stay tuned for more on this project.
+This project was supported by the National Geographic Young Explorer Program.